 Program Information and Requirements

-Through online diplomas in wildlife and forestry conservation, students receive the lessons, books and other equipment in the mail.
+For online diplomas in wildlife and forestry conservation, students receive the lessons, books and other equipment in the mail.
 An online component to the program allows them to get help and answers to their questions.
 Some courses also have optional online activities.
 Campus visits aren't required.
 The program has no specific length, since students complete the lessons entirely on their own time, but they can finish it in as little as five months.

 Certificates have no general education requirements.
 Instead, every lesson pertains directly to wildlife and forestry conservation, preparing students for their future careers through practical, real-world lessons.